matchmake-ink/matchmake.ink/README.md

 The main branch is our primary development branch, with PR's made to production being deployed to the website.

 ### How to join the github org
-Once you've made an accepted PR, feel free to DM me on discord (FireSquid#8882)
+Once you've made an accepted PR, feel free to DM me on discord (firesquid6)
 ### How to start development
 1. Clone the repo with whatever you want
 2. Open the project in your editor of choice
 3. Run `npm install`
-4. Create your .env file:
+4. Create your .env.local file:
-	- As of 6-3-2023, your .env file needs two variables
-	- `VITE_SUPABASE_URL`, which should be `"https://zdxeeicdysjerhtalkbi.supabase.co"`
-	- `VITE_SUPABASE_ANON_KEY`, which I can't give out randomly.
-Contact FireSquid#8882 if you'd like to start developing and want this.
+	- It needs the `VITE_SUPABASE_ANON_KEY` variable
+	- Contact @firesquid6 on discord to get this
 5. Run `npm run dev`
 6. Run `npm run test`
 7. Choose an issue to start working on.
 If you're new, look for stuff marked with `good-first-issue`